-A stop order, also referred to as a stop-loss order, is an order to buy or sell an asset once the price of the asset reaches a specified price, known as the stop price.
+A stop order, or 'stop-loss' order, is an order to buy or sell an asset once the price of the asset reaches a specified price, known as the stop price.
 When the stop price is reached, a stop order becomes a market order.
 A buy stop order is entered at a stop price above the current market price.

 Stop orders can be used to manage markets moving against you.
 For example, if you were to set a stop order to sell BTC at a minimum price of 40,469, it will automatically be sold at market price once the price of BTC reaches 40,469.